snac-cooperative/technical-docs/Specifications/Schema SQL.md

 We save the related table name in language.fk_table.
 This is redundant, but might be useful for reporting.
 The language.fk_id will be related to many tables, and typically we first query the related table, and second query language.
-However, there may be a circumstance (which I can hardly imagine) where we only have access to the language table, but we still want to know all the records relating to nrd.
+However, there may be a circumstance (which I cannot imagine) where we only have access to the language table, but we still want to know all the records relating to scm.
 We could do this:

 ```
-select * from language where fk_table='nrd';
+select * from language where fk_table='scm';
 ```

-That query presupposes that table nrd is not avaiable for a join, which would be extremely odd.
+That query presupposes that table scm is not avaiable for a join, which would be extremely odd.

 The fk_table field might be useful if we exported records to a database which lacks sequences, for example MySQL, SQLite, or Oracle.
 Although so many other problems would arise that having fk_table is hardly useful.
-Besides, we can always populate fk_table with a trivial SQL query:
+Besides, we can always populate fk_table with a trivial SQL query which we would run for each possible related table:

 ```
-update language set fk_table='nrd' where fk_id in (select id from nrd);
+update language set fk_table='scm' where fk_id in (select main_id from scm);

 ```

-Still, inserting values into fk_table seems like a fine, if redundant idea.
+Still, inserting values into fk_table is a fine, if redundant idea.

 ### Vocabulary table history and rationale